What is Rectiv?

 How should I use Rectiv?

-Use Rectiv exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Use Rectiv ointment exactly as prescribed by your doctor.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Rectiv can cause severe headaches.
 Ask your doctor before using any headache pain medication.